 But I suggest keeping at least one default theme.
 Because if your current theme somehow doesn’t work then the default theme will save you.

 You WordPress installed with some default plugins depending on the installation process and your host provider.

 I’m sure you are not going to activate all the plugins.
-Delete those plugins which you are not using.
-Doing this will increase your blog’s speed and will give you some seo benefits.
+Delete those plugins which you’ll not use.
+Doing this will increase your blog’s speed and will give you some SEO benefits.